eshazen/dosi-laser-control-firmware/README.md

 zero or more lines of text, followed again by the prompt "> ".

 Line editing supported:

     DEL or Backspace will delete and move cursor left ^P will recall the last line

 Each command consists of a single alphabetic character, followed by zero or more space-separated arguments.
 The arguments may be decimal numbers, or hex numbers with "0x" prefix.

-Here is a preliminary list of commands:
+Here is the list of commands as of V1.0:

     H       - help
     X       - debug read